yaboyshades/Alita-agent/README.md

 - Python 3.10 or higher
 - Docker (for secure sandboxed code execution)
-- API keys for an LLM provider (e.g., OpenAI, Anthropic)
+- API keys for an LLM provider (OpenAI or Gemini)

 ## ⚡ Quick Start